AhmadAllan243/HeartDiseaseDetection/README.md

 # Description and Breakdown

 Our project focuses on detecting heart diseases and predicting whether a patient might have a heart disease.
-We chose a dataset that included 14 factors for us to interpret, they include:
+We began by choosing a dataset that included 14 factors for us to interpret, they include:

-Age
+- Age

-Sex
+- Sex

 -- Value 0: female

 -- Value 1: male

-Cp : chest pain type
+- Cp : chest pain type

-Trestbps: resting blood pressure
+- Trestbps: resting blood pressure

-Chol: serum cholesterol in mg/dl
+- Chol: serum cholesterol in mg/dl

-fbs: fasting blood sugar > 120 mg/dl (1 = true; 0 = false)
+- fbs: fasting blood sugar > 120 mg/dl (1 = true; 0 = false)

-Restecg: resting electrocardiographic results
+- Restecg: resting electrocardiographic results

-Thalach: maximum heart rate achieved
+- Thalach: maximum heart rate achieved

-exang: exercise induced angina (1 = yes; 0 = no)
+- exang: exercise induced angina (1 = yes; 0 = no)

-Oldpeak: ST depression induced by exercise relative to rest
+- Oldpeak: ST depression induced by exercise relative to rest

-Slope: the slope of the peak exercise ST segment
+- Slope: the slope of the peak exercise ST segment

   -- Value 1: upsloping